 ASUS Chromebook Flip comes with a 14″ touchscreen display.
 This 4-way Full High Definition NanoEdge display of 1920×1080 pixels offers ultra-narrow bezels at 5mm thickness around the sides of the HD display.
 This feature helps in fitting the 14 inches screen into the body of 13 inches Laptop.
 This display provides a cinema-like experience all squeezed into a smaller laptop footprint.

-A 360-degree hinge is durable.
-To flip and adjust the touchscreen into a stand, tent, and to the tablet mode, you can use the Full High Definition (FHD) display.
+A 360-degree hinge is durable that offers the full high definition (FHD) display in regular, tent and tablet mode.
 Talk about flexibility.
 If you’re tired of using the keyboard to write articles, flip the display over and switch to tablet mode.
-Three things to say about the screen, amazing display quality, compact and flexible.
+Three things to say about the screen, amazing display quality, compact and flexibility.
 The downside of having a convertible laptop though is the higher risk of damaging the hinges and ultimately ruining the laptop as a whole.

 ASUS Chromebook is a portable 2-in-1 convertible laptop giving excellent performance.
 It is built-in with a vivid 1080p display which is very bright and grabs the attention of the users.